ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 **"end" in print Function**

-If we assign nothing to the "end" parameter, the print call will be ended by a newline by defualt, we can assign an arbitrary string to the keyword parameter "end" to change the end behaviour:
+If we don't call the "end" parameter, the print call will be ended by a newline by defualt, we can assign an arbitrary string to the keyword parameter "end" to change the end behaviour:
 ```py
 for i in range(4):
      print(i, end=" :-) ")